dmbarbour/glas/docs/GlasProg.md

 # Program Model for Glas

+This document describes the runtime program model for glas systems and several design patterns for how to use it more effectively.

-## Proposed Primitives
+## Primitive Constructors

-Programs are modeled as an abstract data type, and most program primitives are constructors for this type.
-Special exceptions are '%load' and '%macro' which support modularity and metaprogramming.
+Programs are modeled as an abstract data type.
+For example, `(%do P1 P2)` returns an abstract program that, when executed, runs two subprograms sequentially.

 *Notation:* `(F X Y Z)` desugars to `(((F,X),Y),Z)`, representing curried application in the [namespace AST](GlasNamespaces.md).